 Nevada has an average job market for psychologists, and they are offered competitive salaries and benefits.
-According to the Nevada Workforce Informer, the annual growth rate for this industry is 1.1%.
+According to the Nevada Workforce Informer, the annual growth rate for this industry is about 8%.
 Psychologists who have met the educational, experience and examination requirements shouldn’t have difficulties finding a job.
 Because so many individuals place their mental health and well-being in the hands of their psychologists, the state of Nevada takes the required qualifications very seriously.

 Until you earn licensure within the state, you are not permitted to use the title “psychologist,” and to ensure that licensed individuals are properly qualified, the state has put into place a series of strict requirements.

 According to Chapter 641 of the Nevada Rules and Statutes, individuals must earn a doctorate degree in psychology from an accredited educational institution approved by the board in order to obtain licensure within the state.
 This does not apply to those who are performing the duties of a school psychologist.
 Those individuals must earn a graduate degree in school psychology from an educational institution approved by the state.

 |Average Education Length

 |1.
 Earn a Bachelor's Degree

 |2 Additional Years

 |Online or Campus

 |3.
 Earn a PHD or PsyD

 There are different options as far as Doctorate Degrees go, and each one will take anywhere from 3 to 7 years to complete.
 Many of these will include internships and/or supervised residencies.
 Get better coverage of NV schools and degrees within our thorough breakdown.